Search results for

 If you care about design, go with the ELAC Debut 2.0 B6.2

 Though it isn’t always the case, chances are that bigger speakers will sound better.
 Don’t be thrown off by the large size of the ELAC Debut 2.0 B6.2 speakers.
-Each weighs almost 7.4kg (16.3 lbs) and measures 27 x 19.5 x 37.5cm, so you might want to make sure that you have enough space for them.
-As far as specs go, these are rocking 6.5-inch woofers and 1-inch tweeters and should handle whatever you throw at them.
+Each weighs almost 7.4kg (16.3 lbs) and measures 27 x 19.5 x 37.5cm, so you might want to ensure you have enough space for them.
+Regarding specs, these are rocking 6.5-inch woofers and 1-inch tweeters and should handle whatever you throw at them.

 One thing worth mentioning is that these are passive speakers, so you will most likely need a receiver or amplifier.
-They have an impedance of 6Ω, and the all-black enclosure ensures they can blend into your living room seamlessly.
+They have an impedance of 6Ω, and the all-black enclosure ensures they can seamlessly blend into your living room.
 These don’t have any fancy features, so there isn’t much else to say about them.
 They just get it right.

 ELAC Debut 2.0 B6.2